For their courageous determination to protect the forests and biodiversity of the Amazon, and the lands and culture of its indigenous peoples.

 The spirit world is a fundamental part of life for the Yanomami people.
 Their powerful shamans have many and varied roles as healers, cosmologists, dream tellers and keepers of botanical knowledge.
 They are guided by spirits (xapiripë) and the wisdom of their ancestors.
 Kopenawa says, “with our knowledge and shamanism, the Yanomami are working to conserve the Amazon – not just for ourselves but for all of humanity.”

-The traditional Yanomami knowledge on preserving and sustainably inhabiting their environment has taken on a renewed significance due to the rapid decline in biodiversity across the world and the worsening effects of climate change.
+The traditional Yanomami knowledge of preserving and sustainably inhabiting their environment has taken on a renewed significance due to the rapid decline in biodiversity across the world and the worsening effects of climate change.
 Kopenawa warns that the ongoing destruction of the Amazon rainforest, global warming and climate change will destroy humanity.
 However, tribal peoples’ knowledge and the ability of shamans to understand the forces of nature could and should be used to conserve the Amazon and its rich biodiversity for the benefit of all.

 Back to Stockholm

 Davi Kopenawa first travelled outside Brazil at the invitation of Survival International, who requested he represent them at the 1989 Right Livelihood Award ceremony in Stockholm.
 During this trip, Kopenawa spoke of the terrible impact of the gold miners’ invasion on the Yanomami people’s health and environment.
 He warned that the Yanomami would only survive if their land rights were recognised.
-In 2019, precisely 30 years on, Kopenawa and the Hutukara Yanomami Association received the Right Livelihood Award in their own right.
+In 2019, precisely 30 years later, Kopenawa and the Hutukara Yanomami Association received the Right Livelihood Award in their own right.

 The Award came at a time when threats to the Yanomami and other indigenous people in Brazil were increasing again.
 International focus has been drawn to the Amazon region, the world’s most giant terrestrial carbon sink, due to extraordinarily high levels of wildfires, with over 75,000 of them burning in August 2019 alone.
 The presidency of Jair Bolsonaro presented a renewed threat to indigenous rights and lands.
 Bolsonaro announced that he would not demarcate one millimetre of indigenous land.
 On the contrary, he threatened to “review” officially recognised indigenous territories to reduce their size.